-'My Home Life' is an international initiative, with a 14 year evidence based history of improving quality of life in care homes and supporting culture change.
+'My Home Life' is an international initiative, with a 14-year evidence-based history of improving quality of life in care homes and supporting culture change.

-We are delighted to launch our new, flexible programme in response to COVID-19 and beyond.
+We are delighted to launch our new, flexible programmes in response to COVID-19 and beyond.
 It is built around our guiding principles of relationship-centred care, caring conversations, appreciative inquiry and building on best practice.
-We have been listening to and working with care homes, stakeholders and partners since the pandemic started, and that insight has shaped our new programme.
+We have been listening to and working with care homes, stakeholders and partners since the pandemic started, and that insight has shaped our new approach.

-- Programme 1: Professional Support and Development Programme including 'Care Home Conversations': An established leadership support and development programme built around long-term resilience, capacity and skills development in a care home.
-Local priorities also shape the course content.
-(Page 2) - Programme 2: Professional Support and Development Programme including our integrated planning and collaboration programme: Providing improved integration and collaboration, reducing NHS pressures and learning from COVID-19, building on and developing new working relationships alongside care home managers.
-(Page 3) - Programme 3: Professional Support and Development Programme and/or Community Engagement Programme.
-(Care Home Friends and Neighbours): Support for care homes to connect with local communities to improve quality of life, open doors and create connections to people, places and passions (Page 4) - Programme 4: Focused Support for Individual Homes: A small team working intensively with up to 4 homes in 1 locality.
+- Programme 1: Professional Support and Development including 'Care Home Conversations'.
+For busy leaders who need time to reflect and plan for success.
+This established leadership support and development programme is built around longterm resilience, capacity and skills development in a care home.
+Our guiding principles haven't changed, but we have adapted our content in response to the impact of COVID-19.
+(Page 2) - Programme 2: Creating a strong integrated joint plan in your local area as an important additional strand to programme 1.
+Learning about what happened through lockdown in response to COVID-19, building on and developing new working relationships, focusing on change together.
+(Page 3) - Programme 3: Building closer connections with the local community (Care Home Friends and Neighbours): Support for care homes to connect with local communities to improve quality of life, open doors and create connections to people, places and passions.
+Helping care homes and communities regain confidence together.
+(Page 4) - Programme 4: Focused Support for Individual Homes who are worried about maintaining or regaining great quality.
+A small team working intensively with up to 4 homes in 1 locality.
 Tailoring packages of support for individual homes, using our guiding principles and supporting changes for the future.
 (Page 5)

 At the end of each programme we provide a detailed report informed by data collection.
 All courses can adapt to social distancing as needed.
+Please do read our frequently asked questions as it gives you more detail on the practical stuff.
 (See Page 7 FAQ)

-We have a wealth of evidence on the positive impact of My Home Life England
+We have a wealth of evidence on the positive impact of My Home Life England: